merrcury/100-Days-Of-Code/docs/README.md

 **Today's Progress** : I did some Visualization & Cleaning of Dataset for HackerEarth ML Challenge and resumed by H2O learning.

 **Thoughts** : How about using H2O for this challenge?
 I guess, I'll implement H2O this time.

+## Day 6 : January 11, 2018

+**Today's Progress** :
++ I am a Hackathon Enthusiast and Smart India Hackathon is coming.
+So, I started working on ideation of that.
+In which, I am learning to deploy Machine Learning model for automation.
++ In HackerEarth Challenge, I am not getting significant changes in score with GBM.
+So, I started my journey of Stacked Ensemble.

+**Thoughts** : SIH brought too much to plate.
+I need to up my game now.